sadikovi/rustjblas/README.md

 After build is finished, all necessary artifacts will be copied into `target` folder in project directory, and should contain shared `.so`/`.dylib` library and jar.

-## Run test
-Run `make test` from the project directory to run all tests.
-Subproject tests, e.g. Java, can be run either with `make test_java` or using `sbt` from a subproject folder; similar for Rust.

-## Run clean
-Run `make clean` to remove temporary files and generated artifacts.

-## Compile JNI
-Run `make jni` (runs as part of build command) to generate fresh JNI files (for development only).

 ## Run sample code
 Run scala-shell with following options from the project directory, `target` folder should contain both shared library and jar: